Must-Have Features of a Payment Gateway Going into Q2 of the 21st Century

 We hope that by now, you have fully understood what soft decline vs. hard decline means for your business.
 Here, we summarize it again: Soft declines allow you to recover the sale, but hard declines don’t.
 The trick is to act quickly when the problem is temporary and work proactively with customers, banks, and payment gateway operators to prevent permanent declines before they happen.

-Last but not least, you need to tie up with a payment gateway that makes you win in the payments business with no shenanigans but real dedication towards capturing payments, even the ones lost due to hard or soft declines.
+Last but not least, you need to tie up with a payment gateway that makes you win in the payments business with no shenanigans but real dedication toward capturing payments, even the ones lost due to hard or soft declines.

 At Spell, we work closely with our partners and consult them on several hidden details.
 These details help them mitigate financial risks related to soft and hard declines, increasing their probabilities of real success.